shirle21/Fraud-Detection/README.md

 ## Project Overview

-This project aims to detect credit card fraud using machine learning techniques.
-Utilizing a dataset of transactions made by European cardholders in September 2013, we aim to develop a model that effectively identifies fraudulent transactions among a significantly larger set of non-fraudulent ones.
-This project builds upon previous work to improve the accuracy of fraud detection models.
+This project aims to detect credit card fraud using machine learning technique trained off a dataset of transactions made by European cardholders in September 2013, particurly with SVM and SGDs.

 ## Project Objectives

 - Analyze and preprocess credit card transaction data.
 - Engineer relevant features to enhance model performance.
 - Visualize data to identify patterns and anomalies.
+- Create a Baseline Model to build off
-- Implement and evaluate machine learning models, particularly Support Vector Machines (SVM), for fraud detection.
+- Implement and evaluate Support Vector Machine and Stochastic Gradient Descent Models
 - Provide a comprehensive analysis of results and insights gained throughout the project.

 ## Folder Structure